aya-hammasters/clash-of-clans/README.md

-# current-cwl
+# clash-of-clans
-A script to dump out enemy TH distributions for the current CWL
+A collection of scripts to get data from Supercell's Clash of Clans' API server.

+## Requirements

+Need python 3 to run